-I am also not a native English speaker so some of the advice in this article might seem silly for native speakers but I believe that the advice is crucially important for non-native speakers.
+I am also not a native English speaker so some of the advice in this article might seem “obvious” for native speakers but I believe that the advice is crucially important for non-native speakers.

 This article like all my articles is a “work in progress” meaning I will keep adding material to it even after the article is published.
 The majority of the books proposed in this article especially the dictionaries and the thesauri might have equivalent software that you can buy and install on your desktop machine or your mobile device.
 A lot of publishers such as Oxford, Chambers and Collins have apps for many dictionaries.
 You can also find Amazon kindle versions for a lot of the books suggested in this article.
-I think we have reached a stage where we should be aware of the serious dangers to our environment and we must act so opting for a digital book instead of a paper book might help out.
+I think we have reached a stage where we should be aware of the serious dangers to our environment and we must act so opting for a digital book instead of a paper book might help out and save some trees!

 Academic Writing Language Tips